 Eventually the excesses of the creative process begin to wane and the meditative, peaceful quality of the execution begins.
 The calm induced by hand sewing—cutting, piecing, appliqué, quilting—leads me into a meditative state.
 Time to think, to dream, to be.
 The work at hand changes as the execution progresses, and the excitement of the initial drive is moderated.
 The creating is exhilarating; the execution is relaxing.
 Viva la balance!

 Some of the pieces that I have done have originated with an idea, and then I search for fabric to give substance to my design.
-However, since I feel that my quilting is rooted in the tradition of making something warm and beautiful from the cloth at hand…waste not, want not…, I prefer starting with what I have on hand, and letting the fabric lead me.
-For several years, I have been working on a series of quilts made with the scraps from an aloha shirt factory in Hawaii.
-The challenge is to create a design from the irregular shaped pieces at hand, and to combine several different aloha patterns into one quilt.
-I have completed two, and have three others in the execution stage.
-In each of the aloha quilts, the design has come from the fabric.
+However, since I feel that my quilting is rooted in the tradition of making something warm and beautiful from the cloth at hand…waste not, want not…, I prefer starting with what I have on hand, and letting the fabric lead me. recently I have been working on a series of quilts using black crayon rubbings on white sheeting of manhole covers.
+In some case, I just quilt the manhole cover design as is.
+In others I have combined sections of various manhole covers into one design.
+In others I have been able to use the manhole design as an wild cat or puffer fish image and creat a design around that.